Triangle Dissections

 Triangle — Greek Cross (5 pieces)

-This uses the TT2 technique.
+This uses the TT2 method.

 Discovered by Harry Lindgren (1961).